 NetCredit may have been launched in 2012 and have hip offices in Downtown Chicago, but don’t let that fool you.
 This is not your typical financial technology startup.
 NetCredit is not new to the business of subprime consumer loans.

 NetCredit’s pedigree gives it access to deep pockets and expertise that are not available to regular financial technology startups.
-The company has an A+ rating with the BBB and is a licensed lender in all the states it operates in.
+The company is a licensed lender in all the states it operates in.

 NetCredit has interest rates ranging from 35% to 150% APR.
 These vary depending on credit history, employment history, and state of residence.
 NetCredit’s rates fill in the gap between credit cards (10% to 30%) and payday loans (350% to 1000%).